-Chris Betteridge, Lead Nurse for Pre Reg Nurse Ed, Preceptorship and Widening Access, 2gether NHS Foundation Trust
+Chris Betteridge, Lead Nurse for Pre Reg Nurse Ed, Preceptorship and Widening Access, Gloucestershire Health and Care NHS Foundation Trust

 112 tariff points

-BBC at A levels with one subject preferably in a science subject, DDM at BTEC to include 6 units in a Science or Social Science subject.
+BBC at A levels with one subject preferably in a science subject, DMM at BTEC to include 6 units in a Science or Social Science subject.

 International Students: Please see the full details of entry requirements in your country.

-You must have a minimum of 5 subjects at GCSE grade C or above, to include English and Mathematics, or equivalent.
-Please email our admissions team for further information.
+You must have a minimum of 5 subjects at GCSE grade 4/C or above, to include English Language and Mathematics, or equivalent.
+Please contact our admissions team if you have a question.